Take your career in sport and athletic performance to the next level!

 - A one-page letter describing why you are interested in the Concentration in Tactical Performance & Resiliency.

 All admission materials should be submitted to The Citadel Graduate College

-The M.S. in Health Exercise and Sport Science with the Concentration in Tactical Performance & Resiliency consists of thirty-six (36) semester credit hours.
+The M.S. in Health and Human Performance: Concentration in Coaching and Athletic Performance consists of thirty-six (36) semester credit hours.
 Eighteen (18) of those credit hours come from core courses from Health and Human Performance.
 Additionally, fifteen (15) credit hours are derived from courses specific to the Concentration in Tactical Performance & Resiliency, while three (3) credit hours come from one of approved elective course based on the direction you wish to take with your degree.

 Core Requirements (18 Credit Hours)

 HESS 540: Research Techniques & Methods of Analyzing Research in Health, Exercise, & Sport Science I

 TAPR 601: Introduction to Human Performance & Coaching

 TAPR 699: Capstone Internship in Tactical Performance & Resiliency

 Approved Electives (3 Credit Hours, Choose 1)

 HESS 534: Accommodating Persons with Disabilities in Sport & Physical Activity